 Addiction is a brain disease that has no face.
 It can happen to anyone.
 Addiction occurs when someone uses drugs to point where it causes significant damage to their clinical and functional capabilities.
 The person in active addiction will forego their needs in order to get the high they are craving.
 This compulsive behavior rewires their brain so they lose their ability to choose whether or not they continue abusing.
+They may even evolve into cross addiction or cross dependence.
 Addiction sabotages every aspect of a person’s life.

 When people first begin to take drugs, they don’t plan on ending up addicted.
 They may start out just experimenting for the fun of it and end up getting hooked.
 After using drugs for a long time people can build up a tolerance, which requires them to use more and more to receive the desired high.
 When the individual keeps using, the drug eventually takes over his or her brain and makes them behave in ways they wouldn’t have otherwise.